BindBC/bindbc-glfw/README.md

 # bindbc-glfw
 This project provides both static and dynamic bindings to the [GLFW library](http://www.glfw.org/index.html).
-They are `@nogc` and `nothrow` compatible can be compiled for compatibility with `-betterC`.
+They are `@nogc` and `nothrow` compatible and can be compiled for compatibility with `-betterC`.
 This package is intended as a replacement of [DerelictGLFW3](https://github.com/DerelictOrg/DerelictGLFW3), which is not compatible with `@nogc`,  `nothrow`, or `-betterC`.

 ## Usage
 By default, `bindbc-glfw` is configured to compile as a dynamic binding that is not `-betterC` compatible.
 The dynamic binding has no link-time dependency on the GLFW library, so the GLFW shared library must be manually loaded at runtime.
-When configured as a static binding, there is a link-time dependency on the GLFW library -- either the static library or the appropriate file for linking with shared libraries on your platform (see below).
+When configured as a static binding, there is a link-time dependency on the GLFW library through either the static library or the appropriate file for linking with shared libraries on your platform (see below).

 When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use GLFW, add `bindbc-glfw` as a dependency to your project's package config file.
-For example, the following is configured to GLFW as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to use GLFW as a dynamic binding that is not `-betterC` compatible:

 __dub.json__
 ```